 “Our community needs this space,” Lomax says.

 During a Sew It Sell It camp this past August, El-Amin spoke to the children about confidence, self-reliance, leadership, and entrepreneurship—how they can be difference makers and find success on whatever path they choose.
-At one point, she sat down next to a girl and asked what she wanted to do when she grows up.
+At one point, she sat down next to a girl and asked what she wanted to be when she grows up.

 “Either a psychologist or a judge,” she told her.